rsarai/-rsarai.github.io/_posts/2020-09-12-gait-and-greymethods.md

 <img class="jupyter" src="/images/grey-methods/Grey_Relational_Space/grey_confusion_matrix.png" alt="Grey Correlation Matrix of the Gait Dataset"/>

-The results show a different perspective from the correlations coefficients in the first section.
-Again as expected, the diagonal is 1, but this time the matrix is not exactly symmetric.
-As major changes, our lower bound is `0.81` showing that the algorithm considers all the features to be similar, especially for the features `Left Swing Interval` and `Right Swing Interval` that scored `0.86` of similarity.
+The results show a different perspective from the Correlation Coefficient in the first section.
+Again as expected, the diagonal is 1, however, this time the matrix is not exactly symmetric.
+As major changes, our lower bound is `0.81` showing that the algorithm considers all the features to be similar, especially the features `Left Swing Interval` and `Right Swing Interval` that scored `0.86` of similarity.
 The results reflect the nature of gait, both features can be considered similar because they act as a delayed mirror of the other.

 This shows that the grey relational coefficient is a more precise measure of similarity than correlation coefficients for gait data.

-- **OBS:** The grey relational coefficients follow four axioms and they are: Norm Interval, **Duality** Symmetric, Wholeness, and Approachability.
+- **OBS:** The grey relational coefficient follows four axioms, they are: Norm Interval, **Duality** Symmetric, Wholeness, and Approachability.

 ## References